 Amanda’s an obsessive who never gains anyone’s trust except Jenny (the baby sells it to our little redhead), and is an awkward, never fully-realised character who keeps trying to involve the Lone Piners in house-breaking, and who can’t see why they might be more concerned about Tom, especially after he goes missing.

 Then it all goes wrong.
 In a cafe, Tom remembers a significant point: that the man who attacked him had a finger missing on his hand.
 Jenny pales: a man with three fingers is directly behind Tom.
 Against her wishes, they part, she for the Police Station and Cantor, Tom to follow Three Fingers.
 But before they separate, Tom pulls her to him, and kisses her, and he tells her she’s his girl.
-It comes far earlier than in Not Scarlet But Gold, but it is a crucial moment.

-Unfortunately, things go badly wrong.
+Because things go badly wrong.
 Tom loses his man when he gets on a motor-cycle, but meets him again when he confronts Danks over Ned’s sacking.
 Losing his temper over Danks’ intransigence, Tom blurts out about the man with three fingers.
 Who emerges from a back room and knocks him out.

 What follows does not speak well for Cantor.
 Jenny, is in desperate misery, impresses everybody at the station with her determination to find her lad, her refusal to walk away.
 The lorry HQ is visited, where Danks denies Tom has ever been.
 Cantor accepts the man’s word for it, and stubbornly refuses Jenny’s entreaties to even speak to other people on site.
 Not until it turns out that the WPC looking after Jenny has a married sister who is Danks’ secretary, is it shown that Danks was lying, by which time a half day has been wasted, Cantor made to look a fool, and the whole episode like a time-filler, just intended to extend the story and set up its conclusion.

 Which takes place at Pontesford Hall, at the Flower Show.
 Amusingly, it’s David and Peter’s entirely selfish urge to sneak off somewhere for a quiet snog that sets the denouement into motion, when they spot the neckscarf Jenny has bought for Tom pushed into the ivy.
-With Jenny in tow, and the Twins employed to ensure that the Pantshills don’t come back inside, the trio sneak into the house, find and release the dazed Tom (who only has eyes for Jenny).
+With Jenny in tow, and the Twins employed to ensure that the Pantshills don’t come back inside, the trio sneak into the house, find and release the dazed Tom, who only has eyes for Jenny.

-Fortunately the Police turn up and grab hold of Harry, the three-fingered man, before he can cause any more damage, plus Panthill, who is the organiser of the lorry-jacking gang (I didn’t spoil any surprises for you, did I?).
+Fortunately the Police turn up and grab hold of Harry, the three-fingered man, before he can cause any more damage, plus Pantshill, who is the organiser of the lorry-jacking gang (I didn’t spoil any surprises for you, did I?).
 And as a bonus, the Twins find the gold-encrusted Chalice that is the Pontesford Treasure.

 This latter aspect is an element that never works and would be better excised from the story, though if that were to be done, there would be practically nothing for the Twins to do.
 Though crude in many respects, the lorry-jacking story is a much better element, especially because it is the crucible through which Tom and Jenny are passed, the heat of which forging the bonds between them into something imperishable.

-Jenny comes to terms with Tom’s friendship with Ned, who isn’t such a bad old stick after all, and accepts an invite to join a Lone Pine swimming party at Hatchholt, and Uncle Alf with Tom’s need for bigger horizons.
+Jenny comes to terms with Tom’s friendship with Ned, who isn’t such a bad old stick after all, and accepts an invite to join a Lone Pine swimming party at Hatchholt, and Uncle Alf comes to terms with Tom’s need for bigger horizons.
 Ingles is prepared to accept that Tom may not want to follow him onto the farm, whose future may be doomed, but Tom has come through the fire with certainties about his future.
 He wants to farm Ingles, he wants to make a success of it, and he wants Jenny with him, as his wife.
 It’s all that Alf and Betty could wish, and all that Jenny could wish too, and Tom is sure enough of himself and his feelings to tell Jenny that he will want her as his wife.

 Otherwise, I do have to comment again on the shifting geography of this side of the Long Mynd.
 I’ve already commented upon the sudden appearance of the long-established Pontesford Hall, but there’s some peculiar things going on.
 The Twins have discovered a hitherto unknown valley called Callow Batch, that they have dammed to create a swimming pool, but in the process seem to have eliminated Dark Hollow and, as far as the map is concerned, the State Forest and the road to it!
-Though the Forest does get mentioned in the book, in passing.